 Yeah, the almighty Hollywood set the standards again.
 On the other hand, making sequels is not new in Nollywood. multi-parts movies have been a constant feature in the Nigerian movie industry.
 Filmmakers stretched their movies into several parts to sell their DVDs in old Nollywood.
 The practice is still maintained today for those who distribute their movies through DVDs.
 New Nollywood picked up the trend in a more sophisticated manner.
 2016 biggest box office hit, The Wedding Party, made a sequel in 2018.
 Another box office hit, King Of Boys will begin the sequel production which will be released in 2021.

-But let’s face it.
-Remakes and sequels are latest trends in Hollywood.
+Let’s face it, remakes and sequels are latest trends in Hollywood.
 And what Hollywood starts, other movie industries follow.
-Hence, remakes and sequels becoming the latest Nollywood trends.
+And Nollywood is not different.

 Do you like these trends?
 Tell us in the comment section.